visgl/deck.gl/docs/advanced/viewports.md

 **Restrict Event Handling to match Viewport Size** - Controllers need to be able to be restricted to a certain area (in terms of event handling).
 Some controllers are completely general (just general drag up/down):
 * When working with a map controller, especially panning and zooming, the point under the mouse represents a grab point or a reference for the operation and mapping event coordinates correctly is imporant for the experience.
 * Controllers might not be designed to receive coordinates from outside their viewports.
-* Basically, if the map backing one WebMercator viewport doesn't fill the entire canvas, and the application wants to use a MapControls
+* Basically, if the map backing one WebMercator viewport doesn't fill the entire canvas, and the application wants to use a MapController

 Controllers will also benefit from be able to feed multiple viewports of different types.
 There are limits to this of course, in particular it would be nice if for instance a geospatially neabled FirstPerson controller can feed both a `FirstPersonViewport` and a `WebMercatorViewport`.
 Various different viewports must be created from one set of parameters.